Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 To do it right, turn your devices off and wait about ten seconds before powering them back on.
 Once they’re all on, begin streaming.

-5. Install your VPN on your router
+5. Install a VPN on your router

 If your macOS or iOS device is connected to your VPN, but your smart TV isn’t, AirPlay may not work.